CS-433/ml-project-2-teamsnorlax2/README.md

 ## 🚀(spoiler) Use the tools in seconds with our public Docker images.
 Lightning fast.
 No libraries required.
 All models are pre-trained.
+Using the docker images is recommended to use the tool or to have a clean and short version of the whole project.
+All other elements made available in the github repositopry and Google Drive data storage are for independent model training and reproducibility.
+The models in the Docker images are pretrained and corresond exactly to the ones mentionned and developped by the author of the research paper.

 User guide:
 1. Install docker in your local device (to do only once).